marcharper/python-ternary/README.md

 # Known-Issues

-At one point there was an issue with anaconda on macs that causes the axes labels not to render.
+At one point there was an issue on macs that causes the axes labels not to render.
 The workaround is to manually call
 ```
 tax._redraw_labels()